Project Requirements

 Within Three (3) Years post training, participants will:

-• Replace and refresh the materials and resources in the early learning center, as needed.
+- Replace and refresh the materials and resources in the space for young children as needed.

 Need Help?